 - Have been determined to be at high risk by a health care provider or public health official.

-If you believe you’ve been exposed to monkeypox, call your health care provider to see if you’re eligible for the vaccine.
+If you believe you’ve been exposed to mpox, call your health care provider to see if you’re eligible for the vaccine.
 You should self-isolate until you can see a doctor.
 Do not go out if you’re sick and avoid close contact with others.

-UPMC has a limited supply of the monkeypox vaccine and is offering it only to those who are eligible according to public health criteria.
+UPMC has a limited supply of the mpox vaccine and is offering it only to those who are eligible according to public health criteria.
 We are following guidance from the CDC, the Pennsylvania Department of Health, and local health officials for providing vaccinations.
-We are currently giving the vaccine to people who have confirmed exposure to monkeypox and are at the greatest risk of spreading it to others.
+We are currently giving the vaccine to people who have confirmed exposure to mpox and are at the greatest risk of spreading it to others.

 You also can call your local health or state health department for more information on vaccines.
 You can reach the Pennsylvania Department of Health at 1-877-724-3258.

-What Is the Treatment for Monkeypox?
+What Is the Treatment for Monkeypox (Mpox)?

-The CDC says treatment may be recommended for people who are at risk of severe illness from monkeypox.
+The CDC says treatment may be recommended for people who are at risk of severe illness from mpox.
 That includes people with compromised immune systems.
 The current treatment being used is the antiviral tecovirimat (TPOXX), which is given as a pill or intravenous medication.
 This medication is available only in coordination with public health agencies.

-How Long Does Monkeypox Last?
+How Long Does Monkeypox (Mpox) Last?

-Monkeypox symptoms typically last for two to four weeks.
+Mpox symptoms typically last for two to four weeks.
 You are contagious until your rash scabs over, the scabs fall off, and a new layer of skin forms.

-If you have monkeypox, you should self-isolate until you are no longer contagious.
+If you have mpox, you should self-isolate until you are no longer contagious.
 Do not leave your house unless you’re visiting the doctor.
 Wear a facemask and cover your rash when you are around others.

-UPMC is committed to providing updates on monkeypox as the situation in the United States continues to evolve.
+UPMC is committed to providing updates on mpox as the situation in the United States continues to evolve.
 You also should follow sources like the CDC and your state and local health departments for information.